michaelnisi/pushup/README.md

     npm install pushup

-To use pushup from the command-line:
+To `pushup` from the command-line:

     npm install -g pushup